DeiElecti/God-Index.html/README.md

     <h1>David and Jesus: Parallels in Trials and Temptations</h1>

     <div class="intro">
         <p>Explore the fascinating parallels between David's time hiding from Saul and Jesus' 40 days of temptation.
-This comprehensive guide highlights the similarities in their experiences and the lessons we can draw for our own spiritual journeys.</p>
+This comparison highlights their experiences and the lessons we can draw for our own spiritual journeys.</p>
     </div>

     <table class="comparison-table">